A Freight Forwarder's Complete Size Guide to Shipping Container Dimensions

 How thick are shipping container walls?

 Shipping container walls are corrugated steel, typically 1.6 mm (0.063 inches) thick for side walls and 1.6 to 2 mm for the roof.
 Doors are 2 mm steel.
 Corner castings are 12 mm steel for structural load bearing.
-Floor is 28 mm plywood on 4.5 mm steel cross members.
+The floor is 28 mm plywood on 4.5 mm steel cross members.
+Steel gauge is roughly 14 to 16 gauge across most major manufacturers.

 What are the standard shipping container dimensions?

-What is the weight capacity of a shipping container?
+What is the weight of a shipping container?

 What is a high cube container?